austinsus/PDP-Grader/README.md

 This is a PDP Grader that uses ChatGPT.

-Before running, set an environment variable for secret key by doing $env:SESSION_SECRET = "YOUR SECRET KEY" Run app.py and follow the link that it gives to the webpage.
+Before running, set an environment variable for secret key by typing in the terminal: $env:SESSION_SECRET = "YOUR SECRET KEY" Run app.py and follow the link that it gives to the webpage.

 Enter a url.
 The program will scrape the webpage, give the content to ChatGPT, and ChatGPT will grade it and return a result.